gajsbgsh/clean_data/README.md

 # clean_data
-Use it to upload a csv data, rename column names, and select multiple column to delete It's designed for user researchers to do the data analysis.
+Use it to upload a csv data, rename column names, and select multiple column to delete.

+It's designed for user researchers to do the data analysis.